Chibok, 3 months later

 Omeri made his remarks only hours after new information emerged of a deadly early-morning attack in Borno state.
 The Vanguard reported heavily armed men emerged from the Sambisa forest and killed many residents, though a precise death toll was only beginning to emerge.
 The attackers also burned three churches, including the Church of the Brethren in Nigeria, or EYN church, along with homes and businesses, the Vanguard reported.

 The families of most of the girls kidnapped from Chibok in April belong to the EYN church.

-On Saturday, a bridge on a major northeast Nigeria highway was destroyed in a bomb blast,according to the Associated Press, which cited witnesses and a vigilante group fighting against Boko Haram.
+On Saturday, a bridge on a major northeast Nigeria highway was destroyed in a bomb blast,according to the Associated Press, which cited witnesses and a vigilante group fighting against an extremist group that is located primarily in Northern Nigeria.
 The bridge’s destruction further limits access to the forests where the kidnapped Chibok girls are believed to be held.